 Remas, Winter, 2401-2

-The Archlector Calictus II of the Holy Church of Morr has commanded that the following be proclaimed by his priests throughout Tilea (and it was).
+The Archlector Calictus II of the Holy Church of Morr commanded that the following be proclaimed by his priests throughout Tilea (and it was).
 In Remas, he himself delivered the speech, appropriately flanked by two artillery pieces.

-(Although this proclamation is being read in every Morrite church and temple, by clergy of every rank, in Remas the archlector himself read it out, standing on the wide steps before the hill top church of Saint Taroscio the Horribly Martyred.
-Clergymen attended him, with one priest holding the written proclamation for the archlector to read.
-Behind him stood several of his personal guards, one of whom held his standard, ornately depicting the keys to Morr’s Garden and the Crown of the Three:)
+(This proclamation was read in every Morrite church and temple, by clergy of every rank.
+In Remas the archlector stood before the hill top church of Saint Taroscio the Horribly Martyred.
+Clergymen attended him, with one priest holding the written proclamation for the arch-lector to read.
+Behind him stood several-many of his personal guards, one of whom held his own standard, ornately depicting the keys to Morr’s Garden and the Triple Crown of the Three Churches:)

-Live, and perhaps die.
-But do so safe in the knowledge that your soul will be most worthy of reward, to reside undisturbed for all eternity in Morr’s heavenly garden.
+“Assemble.
+March.
+Fight.
+Perhaps die.
+But do so safe in the knowledge that your soul will be most worthy of reward, to reside undisturbed for all eternity in Morr’s heavenly garden.”

 Battle of the Princes